 We have provided a practice section on each sheet on the right side for your practice.
 Please do it by yourself.

 That’s all about today’s session.
 And these are some easy methods to encrypt cell contents in Excel.
 Please let us know in the comments section if you have any questions or suggestions.
 For a better understanding, please download the practice sheet.
-Visit our website, Exceldemy, a one-stop Excel solution provider, to find out about diverse kinds of Excel methods.
 Thanks for your patience in reading this article.